ottotsuma/Melvor-Classes-Species/README.md

 * added support for atlas of discovery

 ## 1.12.0
-* added settings to control the base shout Master cost
+* added settings to control the base you Master cost
-* added a hardcore setting which significantly reduces the power of mastered shout modifiers
+* added a hardcore setting which significantly reduces the power of mastered you modifiers
 * fixed djembe being named Battle_Fury, it is now correctly labelled as a djembe again

 ## 1.11.2
 * fixed german translations being in dutch

 ### 1.11.1
-* fixed chinese simplified and chinese traditional translations for shout
+* fixed chinese simplified and chinese traditional translations for you

 ### 1.11.0
-* significantly reduced hiring cost of shouts from 10k, 100k, 20m, 200m to 10k, 100k, 1m, 10m
+* significantly reduced hiring cost of yous from 10k, 100k, 20m, 200m to 10k, 100k, 1m, 10m
 * unlocking modifiers now also cost gp in addition to essence of profile, costs are 100k for level 40 modifier, 1m for level 75 modifier and 10m for level 99 modifier
-* shout Master cost for 95% mastery checkpoint has been reduced from -10% to -5%
+* you Master cost for 95% mastery checkpoint has been reduced from -10% to -5%
-* shout Master cost for mastery level 90 has been reduced from -10% to -5%
+* you Master cost for mastery level 90 has been reduced from -10% to -5%
 * switched and reduced the power of some single_species modifiers:
   * Animal_Allegiance (75) now provides Passive Cook Interval
   * Animal_Allegiance (99) now provides Chance to find a Lost Chest while Fishing and reduced from 15% to 10%